 Figure 840.06-2 Procedure for SGB Placement and Compaction (Plan View)

 5. Place and compact SGB in the 3-foot (1 m) area between the facing panels and the previous lift of SGB.
-Compact the material with six passes of a mechanical tamper or vibratory plate compactor that applies an impact or centrifugal force between ½ to 2 tons (0.6 to 2.2 metric tons).
-Do not perform compaction testing on the material within 3 feet (1.0 m) of the facing panels.
+Compact the material with six passes of a mechanical tamper or vibratory plate compactor that applies an impact or centrifugal force between ½ to 2 tons.
+Do not perform compaction testing on the material within 3 feet of the facing panels.

 Figure 840.06-3 SGB Placement and Compaction Next to Facing Panels (Plan View)